DigitalPath-Inc/alertwest-interview-q1/README.md

 ## Instructions

-1. Hard fork this repository to create your own private copy.
+1. Hard fork this repository (git clone + new remote) to create your own private copy.
 2. Add the following users as collaborators to your private repository: @ehiggins0, @jlang-dp, and @chrisschreiber.
 3. Work through the tasks outlined in the Overview section.
 4. Make frequent, small PRs as you complete portions of the work.
 Request review for each PR and we will provide feedback on your approach.